wombleton/gitlaw-nz/acts/T/Tauranga District Council (Route K Toll) Empowering Act 2000.md

 ##### 19 Offences

-*   A person commits an offence and is liable on summary conviction to a fine not exceeding $500 who---
+*   A person commits an offence and is liable on conviction to a fine not exceeding $500 who---

     *   (a) evades the payment of any toll payable by that person; or